DOI-USGS/nhdplusTools/README.md

 [See the NHDPlus mapping to HY_Features in the HY_Features specification.](http://docs.opengeospatial.org/is/14-111r6/14-111r6.html#annexD_1)

-Below is a description of the expected scope of data to be used by the `nhdplusTools` package.
+Below is a description of the scope of data used by the `nhdplusTools` package.
 While other data and attributes may come into scope, it should only be done as a naive pass-through, as in data subsetting, or with considerable deliberation.

 ##### Flowlines and Waterbodies

 Flowline geometry is a mix of 1-d streams and 1-d “artificial paths”.
-In order to complete the set of features meant to represent water, we need to include waterbody and potentially NHDArea polygons (double line stream overlays).
+In order to complete the set of features meant to represent water, we need to include waterbody polygons.

 ##### Catchment Polygons